IAmJonoBo/Prometheus/docs/developer-experience.md

   Hosts without a `python3` shim (for example GitHub-hosted Windows runners) can set `PYTHON_BIN="py -3"` or point to a fully qualified interpreter path to guide the script’s auto-detection.

+### YAML formatting helper

+- Run `poetry run python scripts/format_yaml.py --all-tracked` before sending a PR.
+The helper enforces the repo-wide `.yamlfmt` and `.yamllint` contracts, upgrades inline comment spacing, and converts multiline scalars to literal blocks so lint passes remain deterministic.
+- The tool now validates GitHub Actions workflows with `check-jsonschema` after formatting.
+Schema findings surface as warnings by default; pass `--fail-on-warnings` when you want warnings to block the build (for example, in staged CI rollouts).
+- It skips templated YAML (`*.template.yaml`, files under `templates/`, etc.) automatically and caches file metadata under `.cache/format_yaml_helper.json` so repeated runs only touch changed files.
+Remove the cache when upgrading to a new helper version to force a full sweep.
+- Set `--summary-path` or rely on `GITHUB_STEP_SUMMARY` to capture a Markdown summary with processed file counts and each validation finding.
+CI surfaces the same summary in the run logs for quick triage.

 ### Offline packaging runbook